razerbeans/boardwalk/README.markdown

 	bin/boardwalk

 # Customizing #
-If you wish to learn more about customizing boardwalk, just type
+If you wish to learn more about customizing boardwalk, just type:

 	bin/boardwalk --help

 # Troubleshooting #

-While Boardwalk is still under heavy development (read: _incomplete_) you may run into issues.
+While Boardwalk is still under heavy development so you may run into issues.
 Feel free to report these issues here with a log of the errors you are receiving as well as information about your environment.